-Employee Category Sick Leave Max Sick Leave ++ Personal Leave Max Personal Leave + SpEd Para - Full Time 9 days 120 days 3 days 6 days SpEd Para (working < 30 30 days 5 days of leave per year to be used for Sick hrs/wk) or Personal leave.
+Employee Category Sick Leave Max Sick Leave ++ Personal Leave Max Personal Leave + SpEd Para - Full Time 9 days 120 days 3 days 6 days SpEd Para (working < 30 hrs/wk) 30 days or Personal leave.
+5 days of leave per year to be used for Sick or Personal leave.
 Unused days at the end of the year will be converted to Sick Leave.